18F/18f.gsa.gov/README.md

 `github_repo` | String | _(optional)_ A url to the github repo for the project.
 `resources` | String | _(optional)_ A url to any relevant resources for the project.

-`project_weight` | Integer | A number use to determine the case study's position order in list of case studies.
-Larger numbers are listed first?

 ### Layouts for dynamically generated pages
 A number of layouts are used for pages that are dynamically and automatically created when a blog post is added.
 In general these layouts should not be used for manually created pages.

 #### author results
 The layout for displaying blog post previews by author.

 #### tag-index
 A list of all of the tags used by the blog.

 #### tag-results
 The layout for displaying blog post previews by tag.

 ## Adding and updating content